 Understanding your dog’s natural drives can help inform the type of toys they might like.
 Breeds like Labradors, for example, are known for being power chewers.
 Terriers, with their high prey drives, are often motivated by squeaky or rag toys.
 Spaniels or Collies, that love to fetch, may enjoy playing with a ball.

-Every puppy has their individual preferences too.
-You’ll need to experiment to find your dog’s personal favorites.
+Every dog has their individual preferences too.
+You’ll need to experiment to find your pup’s favorites.

 Any toy you buy for a puppy must be able to withstand sharp teeth and rough play.
-No toy is indestructible, but it shouldn’t splinter or have appendages that could become a choking hazard.
+No toy is indestructible, but the best options don’t splinter or have appendages that could become a choking hazard.

 Rubber toys are often the most durable.
 These chew toys should have enough flex to provide relief during the teething stage, but strong enough to prevent your dog breaking pieces off.

 Plush toys are less durable and won’t withstand hard chewing.
-For this reason, always supervise your dog when he’s playing with them, especially if the toy has stuffing or squeakers.
+For this reason, always supervise your pet when he’s playing with them, especially if the dog toy has stuffing or squeakers.
 Soft toys with reinforced stitching and durable exterior materials are likely to last longer.

 Try to provide your puppy with a variety of different toy types.
-Dog chew toys, puzzle toys, tug toys and fetch toys all provide unique benefits and allow for different games.
+Dog chew toys, teething toys, puzzle toys, rope toys and fetch toys all provide unique benefits and allow for different games.

 The more variety your dog has, the more mentally and physically stimulating his playtime will become.